The Centre for Investigative Journalism

 Gesbeen Mohammad

-Gesbeen (Gesh) Mohammad is a BAFTA and Emmy-winning journalist and documentary producer and director.
-She started off as an intern at the Centre for Investigative Journalism in 2015.
-Since, she has been making documentaries for major UK broadcasters, such as ITV, the BBC, and Channel 4 as well as PBS’s FRONTLINE in the US.
-Her credits include: the Peabody-nominated Inside Russia: Putin’s War Home (2022), the Peabody-nominated The Power of Big Oil (2022) – shown on BBC iPlayer as Big Oil v the World, the Bafta and Peabody-nominated The Battle for Hong Kong (2020), the Bafta and Emmy-winning Undercover: Inside China’s Digital Gulag (2019), and the Bafta and Emmy-nominated Iran Unveiled: Taking on the Ayatollahs (2018).
+Since then she has been making documentaries for major UK broadcasters, such as ITV, the BBC, and Channel 4 as well as PBS’s FRONTLINE in the US.
+Her credits include: the Peabody-nominated Inside Russia: Putin’s War at Home (2022), the Peabody-nominated The Power of Big Oil (2022) – shown on BBC iPlayer as Big Oil v the World, the Bafta and Peabody-nominated The Battle for Hong Kong (2020), the Bafta and Emmy-winning Undercover: Inside China’s Digital Gulag (2019), and the Bafta and Emmy-nominated Iran Unveiled: Taking on the Ayatollahs (2018).

 Summer Conference Event